tobealive/pomodro-timer/Readme.md

-# Moded Pomodoro Timer based on abhiks work
+# Mod of abhiks Pomodoro Timer

+This is how it looks:

 ![ModByTobealive](https://github.com/tobealive/pomodro-timer/blob/master/example.jpg)

-Following the Original Readme:
+## Following the Original Readme:

 # Pomodoro Timer with 🛎